wolny/pytorch-3dunet/README.md

 ```

 ### Installation tips
+PyTorch package comes with their own CUDA runtime libraries, so you don't need to install CUDA separately on your system.
-Make sure that the installed `torch` is compatible with your CUDA version, otherwise the training/prediction will fail to run on GPU.
+However, you must ensure that the PyTorch/CUDA version you choose is compatible with your GPU’s compute capability.
+See [PyTorch installation guide](https://pytorch.org/get-started/locally/) for more details.

 ## Train
 Given that `pytorch-3dunet` package was installed via conda as described above, you can train the network by simply invoking: